dukeplusds/pathstudio2022/README.md

 This session has 2 coding notebooks developed by Akhil Ambekar:

-* Hands-on studio: Data processing for digital pathology
+* Hands-on studio: Data processing for digital pathology: https://github.com/dukeplusds/pathstudio2022/blob/main/pathologyAI_Session01.ipynb
-* Hands-on studio: Implementation of the ML model
+* Hands-on studio: Implementation of the ML model: https://github.com/dukeplusds/pathstudio2022/blob/main/pathologyAI_Session02.ipynb

 We will use pre-built software containers running PyTorch and Jupyter Notebooks hosted by Duke OIT’s Container Manager (https://cmgr.oit.duke.edu/containers).
 The containers are accessible via your web browser in this platform, and you will not need to install any software, making it easy for you to implement the data processing and ML modeling steps.